 Many cultures around the world have initiation rituals. designed for the men of the family and tribe.
-The elders will take the young man (or groups of them) away from the home community and conduct their ceremonies in a maleonly environment.
+The elders will take the young man (or groups of them) away from the home community and conduct their ceremonies in a male-only environment.
 After all, the focus is on the transition from boyhood to manhood; what is more natural than surrounding the young candidate with the men who represent the world he's about to enter?
+Similar ceremonies involve the women and girls of the community, with no men allowed.

-Some families we know make it more intimate, where Dad will take his son away for a one-on-one retreat.
+Some families we know make it more intimate, where a dad will take his son away or a mom her daughter for a one-on-one retreat.
 This can take widely different forms.
 One father we know works in upper levels of corporate management; for his sons, the event is a trip to an upscale, out-of-town hotel, much like the world the father experiences in his work life.
 On this business trip, the only business is that of father and son.